Environment variables:

 give command: set <variable name to be deleted>=

-this way the value for the variable will be set to null value in other words
+this way the value for the variable will be set to null value in other words it will be removed.

 2. Open control panel > system > advance system settings >Environment